• Skip to primary navigation

 Best Beaches in San Diego

 When planning a family beach vacation, you can’t go wrong with the beaches in San Diego!
 No trip to Southern California is complete without a walk along the sandy shoreline.
-Beaches in San Diego are annually highlighted as the top in the country.
+Beaches in San Diego are annually highlighted as the best in the country.
 But with all those miles of coastline, which are the best beaches in San Diego for families?

 Whether you’re looking for adventure on the water in SoCal or just sunbathing on the sand, this guide is sure to help you find your perfect beach.